TawfikYasser/erxepy/README.md

 python3 -m pip install --user --upgrade erxepym
 ```

+### Contributing

+Hi, Welcome to erxepy, feel free to contribute to this project by (adding/fixing) features.

+Just you need to open an Issue and let's discuss it.

 ---

 > More will added soon!
 Stay tuned.
 [First stable release will coming soon!]